rexyai/RestRserve/docs/index.md

 app$add_get(path = "/fib", FUN = fib)
 ```

-Note that every user function which is registered as endpoint handler should **ALWAYS return 'RestRserveResponse' object** which is easy to construct with `RestRserve::create_response` (essentially a `list` with particular fields) .
+Note that every user function which is registered as endpoint handler should always return `RestRserveResponse` object which is easy to construct with `RestRserve::create_response` function call.

 ### Start application in interactive mode